paulnorthrop/revdbayes/cran-comments.md

 ## Downstream dependencies

-Currently revdbayes has no downstream dependencies.
+revdbayes has no downstream dependencies.